Check out this article where we help you discover who are good references for a job application and give you information on how to reach out them.

 All the best,

-If you want to work with any of our mentors 1-on-1 to get help with your any other aspect of the job search, become a Pathrise fellow.
+If you want to work with any of our advisors 1-on-1 to get help with finding job references or any other aspect of the job search, become a Pathrise fellow.